Looking back at the iconic Burt Reynolds in just a few of his comic and celebrated roles…

 Box Office Jocks Blogathon 2019,No 6

 This post was added to For Dubsism and Return to the 80s Box Office Jocks Blogathon.
-Other post with these casts include Burt Reynolds in posts on The Cannonball Run HERE and HERE.
-Smokey and the Bandit’s Sally Field also starred in Beyond the Poseidon Adventure and Surrender.
-Silent Movie costars Marty Feldman appear in Yellowbeard and Bernadette Peters in Annie and Pennies from Heaven.
-Archer also stars Judy Greer from Californication and Bryan Cranston was in Rock of Ages.
-Charles Durning also from Best Little Whorehouse in Texas stars in Tootsie.
+Other posts with these casts include Burt Reynolds in posts on The Cannonball Run HERE and HERE.
+Sally Field also starred in Beyond the Poseidon Adventure and Surrender.
+Marty Feldman in Yellowbeard.
+Bernadette Peters in Pennies from Heaven.
+Judy Greer from Californication and Bryan Cranston in Rock of Ages.
+Charles Durning stars in Tootsie.